ocaml/opam/doc/pages/Manual.md

 expected by the corresponding algorithm (resp.
 32, 64 and 128 for MD5, SHA256
 and SHA512).

-At the moment, use of SHA256 and SHA512 requires `openssl` to be installed on the system.
+If `openssl` is installed on the system, it will be used for faster computation of SHA hashes.

 ## Specific file formats